Year of Call:

 - C Bell ‘Package Travel’ in Crowther QC (ed) APIL Guide to Accidents Abroad (2nd edn) (LexisNexis)

 - C Bell and N Bačić Selanec ‘Who is a “spouse” under the Citizens’ Rights Directive?
-The prospect of mutual recognition of same-sex marriages in the EU’ (2016) European Law Review 655-686
+The prospect of mutual recognition of same-sex marriages in the EU’ (2016) European Law Review 655-686, cited with approval by AG Wathelet in C-673/16 Coman EU:C:2018:2, paragraph 80

 Employment & Discrimination

-- Appeared successfully for the Claimant in a 4-day disability discrimination, failure to make reasonable adjustments and unfair dismissal trial.
+- Appeared successfully as counsel for the Respondent in a 5 day trial concerning victimisation, failure to make reasonable adjustments and unfair dismissal (judgment reserved).

 - Lee v Ashers Baking Co Ltd UKSC 49 (assisting Sarah Crowther QC as a pupil and separately as a judicial assistant, concerning the right of a bakery to refuse to bake a cake with the slogan ‘support gay marriage’).